pagopa/pn-ss-namirial-sign/README.md

 ## Configuration

-The library uses the following environment variables:
-- `PnEcNamirialServerAddress`: the URL of the Namirial Sign service

 The library uses the following properties:
+- `namirial.server.address`: the URL of the Namirial Sign service
 - `namirial.server.apikey`: the API key to access the Namirial Sign service

 ## Usage